Early Years 2022

 What transition procedures are in place?

 We receive pupils from a wide range of pre-schools, childminders and other childcare and ensure that we have transitional conversations with key workers and those who know the children best.
-These discussions occur in the summer term before the children start school and before home visits (in usual years) so that we can gain as much information as possible about our new entrants.
-Pre-covid we would have visited all pre-schools but this year those discussions took place via phone call and emails.
-We would also usually invite families to visit the school for settling in sessions known as 'Stay and Play' but again, this will depend on what preventative measures are still in place.
-We will review and adapt our procedures as circumstances change and keep you updated.
+These discussions occur in the summer term before the children start school and before home visits so that we can gain as much information as possible about our new entrants.
+We gather information through a combination of visits, telephone contact and completion of a transition form.
+For any child that may have additional needs we will provide a bespoke transition programme.
+Every child receives a photo social story that can be shared other the summer with their family.
+We invite children and their carers to two stay and play session in the summer term.

 What uniform and equipment will my child need?Winter Uniform

-Girls - skirt or trousers in either black or grey, white shirt/polo top and navy sweatshirt or cardigan, sensible low heeled black shoes or trainers
+Girls - skirt or trousers in either black or grey, white shirt/polo top and navy sweatshirt or cardigan and sensible low heeled black shoes.

-Boys - shorts or trousers in either black or grey, white shirt/polo top and navy sweatshirt, sensible black shoes or trainers.
+Boys - shorts or trousers in either black or grey, white shirt/polo top and navy sweatshirt and sensible black shoes.Summer Uniform

 Girls - as winter or blue and white gingham dress, option of sandals.